Patrik HolečekFirst soloist of The Czech National Ballet

-Patrik Holeček was born in Prague.
-He graduated from the Prague Dance Conservatory in 2014, following which he was engaged at the Czech National Ballet, where two years later he was promoted to demi-soloist and in 2019 a soloist.
+Born in Prague in 1994, Patrik Holeček graduated from the Prague Dance Conservatory in 2014, following which he was engaged at the Czech National Ballet, where two years later he was named a demi-soloist and in 2019 a soloist.
 In April 2021, he became a first soloist.

-A gifted young artist possessing high dramatic and technical skills, elegance and charm, he has performed in classical and contemporary ballets alike, mastering a variety of styles and genres with aplomb within a wide spectre of dance theatre.
+A gifted young artist possessing great dramatic and technical skills, elegance and charm, he has portrayed lead roles in classical and contemporary ballets alike, mastering a variety of styles and genres with aplomb within a wide spectre of dance theatre.

-Patrik has performed on the occasion of the Velvet Ballet Gala (marking the 30th anniversary of the Velvet Revolution, Prague 2019) in the choreography Nuda (Fabio Adorisio) and Take me with you (Robert Bondara).
+Moreover, within the Velvet Ballet Gala in 2019 in Prague (marking the 30th anniversary of the 1989 Revolution) he danced in the choreographies Nuda (Fabio Adorisio) and Take Me With You (Robert Bondara).

-Patrik Holeček has participated in tours of Germany, Spain, the Netherlands, China and Kazakhstan.
-In 2019 he performed a duet from the work Rain (Radu Poklitaru) at the Russian Ballet Icons Gala in London.
+Patrik has participated in tours of Germany, Spain, the Netherlands, China and Kazakhstan.
+In 2019, he and Kristina Kornová performed a duet from Rain (Radu Poklitaru) at the Russian Ballet Icons Gala in London.

 Within the We Will Dance Through It National Theatre Gala in the spring of 2020 he performed alongside Aya Watanabe in Take Me With You (Robert Bondara).